icpm-kth/uqsa/README.md

 ```
 which was modified from:
 ```
 Buxbaum JD, Dudai Y. 1989.
-A quantitative model for the kinetics of cAMP-dependent protein kinase (type II) activity.
-Long-term activation of the kinase and its possible relevance to learning and memory.
+"A quantitative model for the kinetics of cAMP-dependent protein kinase (type II) activity.
+Long-term activation of the kinase and its possible relevance to learning and memory."
 The Journal of Biological Chemistry 264:9344–9351.
 ```

 The CaMKII model is from
 ```
 Nair, A. G., Gutierrez-Arenas, O., Eriksson, O., Jauhiainen, A., Blackwell, K. T., & Kotaleski, J. H. (2014).
-Modeling intracellular signaling underlying striatal function in health and disease.
+"Modeling intracellular signaling underlying striatal function in health and disease."
 Progress in molecular biology and translational science, 123, 277-304.

 ```